 This type of crown has the nicest appearance.
 It mimics the appearance of nature to the point where it is difficult to tell that it is not a natural tooth.
 An all porcelain crown costs more than a porcelain fused to metal crown.
 And while an all porcelain crown is strong enough for front teeth, it may not be strong enough for some back teeth in some patients with an extra strong bite.

 - Extra Strength All Ceramic – There are some new ceramic materials that have extra strength – so much so that they don’t have to be bonded.
 Some general dentists like to place these crowns on front teeth because they don’t require specialized training to place, and they don’t have the esthetic disadvantages of metal.
-However, they generally aren’t quite as esthetic as the bonded all porcelain crowns, though they are close.
-Some brand names of crowns that are this type are Procera crowns, InCeram crowns, e.max crowns, Lava crowns, and CEREC crowns.
-While they don’t have an opaque metal core, most of them (but not all of them) have an opaque white core, so some of them may not be as esthetic for front teeth.
+However, they might not be quite as esthetic as the bonded all porcelain crowns.
+Some brand names of crowns that are this type are Procera crowns, InCeram crowns, Lava crowns, and CEREC crowns.
+They have a white core, not an opaque metal core.
+With some of them, that is an opaque white core, which can compromise the esthetics.
 They don’t tend to develop the dark black line at the gumline that porcelain fused to metal crowns do, but they can still reveal a sharp color difference where the crown meets the tooth.
-They also tend to be a little more abrasive on the opposing teeth that chew against them.
+Some of them can be a little more abrasive on the opposing teeth that chew against them.
 Zirconia is another high-strength ceramic, and Zirconia crowns can be made translucent.
 If they are bonded onto the teeth they won’t show a dark line.